 Clay tobacco pipe

-Known as steamers to the convicts, there were 1500 fragments of convict-era clay tobacco pipes like this one recovered by archaeologists from underfloor and underground areas of Hyde Park Barracks.
+Archaeologists recovered 1,500 fragments of convict-era clay tobacco pipes like this one – known to the convicts as steamers – from underfloor and underground areas of the Hyde Park Barracks.
 Not just smoked by convicts, some were also made by convicts.
-A few, like this example, were marked with the moulded name ‘J. LEAK/SYDNEY’ - made by Jonathan Leak, who had been transported in 1819 at age 42 for burglary.
+A few, like this example, were marked with the moulded name ‘J. LEAK/SYDNEY’ – they were made by Jonathan Leak, who had been transported in 1819 at the age of 42 for burglary.
 As a trained potter from Staffordshire, Leak was put straight to work at the Government Pottery at Brickfield Hill, where he made a variety of earthenware pottery and tobacco pipes.
-For good behaviour he was granted his Ticket of Leave in 1822 and he set up his own pottery.
-Leak received his Conditional Pardon in 1828.
-Made from local clay pressed into a mould, this pipe was made after 1826, when Leak’s adult son Lewis arrived in the colony, and probably brought the new moulds with him.
+He was granted a ticket of leave for good behaviour in 1822 and he set up his own pottery.
+Leak received his conditional pardon in 1828.
+Made from local clay pressed into a mould, this pipe was made after 1826, when Leak’s adult son Lewis arrived in the colony and probably brought the new moulds with him.

 More artefacts